xingchen0123/xingchen0123.github.io/index.md

 Hi!
 My name is Xing Chen (陈醒, [meaning of my first name](https://en.wiktionary.org/wiki/%E9%86%92#Definitions)).
 I am an assistant professor at [School of International Relations and Public Affairs](https://sirpa.fudan.edu.cn/) at [Fudan University](https://www.fudan.edu.cn/en/).
 I obtained my PhD in Environmental Economics and bachelor degree in Environmental Science from [Peking University](https://english.pku.edu.cn/).
 My advisor was Professor [Jintao Xu](https://www.nsd.pku.edu.cn/szdw/qzjs/x/262188.htm#) from [National School of Development](https://www.nsd.pku.edu.cn/xygk/xygk1/index.htm).
 Additionally, I spent a year as a visiting scholar at [UC Berkeley](https://are.berkeley.edu/), supervised by Professor [Peter Berck](https://are.berkeley.edu/users/peter-berck).

 My experience in Shanghai ignited my interest in Politics, which has since become the focus of my research.
 Leveraging real-world observations and applied econometrics, I provide evidence-based insights into how information, trauma experiences, and cultural norms shape political trust and decision-making.
 I am particularly interested in how unconscious, deep-seated cultural factors lead to deviations from rational behavior and distort perceptions of new information.
-My work has been recognized across disciplines, with research published or forthcoming in **Governance**, **Journal of Development Economics**, **Public Performance&Management Review**.
+My work has been recognized across disciplines, with research published or forthcoming in **Governance**, **Journal of Development Economics**, **Public Performance&Management Review**, **World Development**.

 ## Research Interest
 - Public Policy, Public Opinion, Political Economy, Political Psychology